Nick Abbot: Return to Virgin

-Black Thursday

-Thursday 12 November 1998 was known as Black Thursday.
-Talk Radio UK had been taken over by new management, headed by former The Sun editor Kelvin MacKenzie, and many presenters and staff were fired; Abbot was one of the many casualties, and he was sacked on the same day as the station's afternoon presenter Tommy Boyd.
-He continued with his weekday show on Virgin Radio, which was now extended to six days a week from 1 pm to 4 pm Sundays – Fridays.
+In November 1998 Talk Radio UK was taken over by new management, headed by Kelvin MacKenzie, and a number of presenters and staff, including Abbot, were fired.
+Abbot continued with his weekday show on Virgin Radio, which was extended to six days a week.

 LBC

-Between March and September 1999, long-established London station LBC hired Abbot & McGiffin for a Saturday evening phone-in, similar in format to the duo's earlier Talk Radio UK show.
+Between March and September 1999, long-established London station LBC hired Abbot and McGiffin for a Saturday evening phone-in, similar in format to the duo's earlier Talk Radio UK show.
 During this time, he continued working for Virgin Radio as a DJ.
 Throughout the summer of 2000, he presented a Sunday morning phone-in show on Virgin, also hosting the weekday afternoon show.
 Later that year he moved to the drivetime slot, until leaving Virgin once again, in May 2001.
 He also provided holiday cover for Chris Evans.

 Real Radio

 In late 2001, Abbot joined Heart South Wales to host its late-night phone-in show for a week as holiday cover for regular presenter Adrian Allen.
 October 2001 saw the beginning of a five-day stint at Manchester's Hits Radio Manchester, during which he presented the 10 pm – 2 am programme.

 In January 2002, he moved to Heart Scotland where he again presented the late night phone-in.
-Later in 2002, his show was networked across all three Real Radio stations (Scotland, Wales & Yorkshire).
+Later in 2002, his show was networked across all three Real Radio stations (Scotland, Wales and Yorkshire).

 He presented his last Real Radio show on 19 December 2002, subsequently deciding to take a break from radio for over two years.